TerraFund/web_frontend/CONTRIBUTING.md

 - Use meaningful variable and function names
 - Add comments for complex logic
 - Keep functions small and focused

+### Testing

+- Write unit tests for new components and functions
+- Use Jest and React Testing Library
+- Aim for good test coverage
+- Run tests before committing

 ### Commit Messages